h-frank/sharing-app/README.md

 # Sharing Items App

-This android app allows users to add items and shere them with their contacts.
+This android app allows users to add items and share them with their contacts.

 ## User stories